Atari Falcon: Legacy

 Atari created a number of prototypes of the Falcon040 (based on the more capable fully pipelined, integrated-FPU, Motorola 68040, and using a "microbox" case), but canceled it.
 The microbox case resembled the later Sony PlayStation 2, right down to the ability to run it vertically or horizontally.
 It is even referenced in the PS2 patent applications.

 In 1995, the music company C-Lab bought the rights to the Falcon hardware design and began producing their own versions.
 The Falcon Mk I was a direct continuation of Atari's Falcon030 with TOS 4.04.
 The Falcon Mk II addressed a number of shortcomings in the original design, making it more suitable to use in a recording studio (these were unofficially termed 'Cubase modifications') such as accepting Line-level audio in without the need for a pre-amp or mixer.
-The Falcon Mk X was mounted in a 19" 1U rack case, with external keyboard and space for internal SCSI hard disk drives.
+The Falcon Mk X was mounted in a 19-inch 1U rack case, with external keyboard and space for internal SCSI hard disk drives.

 Due to its expansion capabilities, several accelerators have been produced.
 Some of them overclock the CPU and/or the bus, while others upgrade the CPU to a Motorola 68060.